 If you've been talking to people about wanting to keep a pet turtle, you've probably heard someone tell you that turtles carry diseases.
 And you know what?
 They do.
 But so does every other animal -- including people!

 In fact, there's a name for diseases that can transmitted between different kinds of animals.
 They're called zoonotic diseases or zoonoses.
-(Zoonotic is pronounced zoo-oh-NOT-ik, and zoonoses is pronounced zoo-oh-NO-seez, just in case you're a kid and you want to impress your science teacher.)
+(Zoonotic is pronounced zoo-oh-NOT-ik, and zoonoses is pronounced zoo-oh-NO-seez, just in case you're a student and you want to impress your science teacher.)

-Salmonella can be a serious disease for people, especially if they're very young, very old, or immunocompromised (already sick with something else that weakens their resistance).
+Salmonella can be a serious disease for people, especially if they're very young, very old, or immune-compromised (already sick with something else that weakens their resistance).
 In healthy people it usually causes really bad diarrhea and fever, which usually goes away in a few days.
 But in serious cases, people can die from it.

 When caring for turtles (or any animal, really), we have to take precautions to help protect ourselves from catching illnesses from our animals, and we also have to take precautions to help protect our animals from catching illnesses from us.
 We pick up germs on our hands whenever we touch anything, and a few of these could make our turtles sick.
 So to keep our turtles and ourselves healthy and happy, we have to follow some rules.
 (Luckily, they're really simple.)